 Benjamin Moore Stonington Gray vs. Sherwin Williams Passive

-If we had to pick one paint color as Sherwin Williams equivalent paint color to compare to Benjamin Moore Stonington Gray it would be SW Passive.
+If we had to pick one paint color as Sherwin Williams’s equivalent paint color to compare to Benjamin Moore Stonington Gray it would be SW Passive.
 Looking at them closely, they are very similar in depth.
 You can see that Stonington has the tiniest, and I mean a tiny drop of green undertone.
-On the walls, it’s not evident but next to this very similar gray paint color you can see it, just barely.
+On the walls, it’s not evident but next to this very similar gray paint color, you can see it, just barely.
 Overall, Sherwin Williams Passive is a calming gray paint color with cool undertones that give it a light and airy feel.
-It has an LRV of 60 which is almost exactly the same as BM Stonington Gray (59.36).
+It has an LRV of 60, almost exactly the same as BM Stonington Gray (59.36).
 Both colors are medium gray hues and have a similar overall feel.
 I think Passive might have a slightly more icy look making it just a tad cooler gray color.

 Benjamin Moore Stonington Gray vs. Sherwin Williams Repose Gray